SQUARE-WAVES/path_matcher/README.md

 #(Round 2 of the warpath suite of helpfully named tools)

-checkout if paths match other paths its ALL OUT PATH COMBAT, here on the field of SEEING IF PATHS MATCH A SCHEMA.
+checkout if paths match descriptions of paths its ALL OUT PATH COMBAT, here on the field of SEEING IF PATHS MATCH A DESCRIPTION IN A SCHEMA.

 #Hey what's the big idea here?